 - The India-France relationship is primarily driven by government-to-government level relations.
 It needs people-to-people and business-to-business relations to deepen the ties.

 - French infrastructure companies are looking for opportunities in Indian projects especially in smart cities and renewable energy.
-India should leverage this opportunity by improving ease of doing business.
+India should leverage this opportunity by improving the ease of doing business.

 - India-France should build on reciprocal logistics support agreement to deepen military ties

-- 14 agreements signed on during Macron’s visit covering the whole gamut of issues from space cooperation to sustainable urban development.
+- 14 agreements signed during Macron’s visit covering the whole gamut of issues from space cooperation to sustainable urban development.
 Both countries should carry forward these commitments consistently to deepen the relationship.

 Article by: Sethu Krishnan M